 Unwanted Tree Tops Can Be Used to Make Pellets

 A stand of timber has a point of maturation where both the economic and health of the stand begin to decline.
 This is when a land manager will typically perform a final harvest.
-During this stage, the majority of the fiber is sorted for higher value products such as saw timber, ply logs and poles.
-There is, however, also a need for a market for the unwanted tree tops and lower quality wood fiber that are not usually merchantable from any timber stand.
+During this stage, most of the fiber is sorted for higher value products such as saw timber, ply logs and poles.
+There is, however, also a need for a market for the unwanted treetops and lower quality wood fiber that are not usually merchantable from any timber stand.
 Tree tops that are left over from the harvesting of saw logs and telephone poles are either burned or left to rot if they can’t be sold.
-The tops, branches and smaller poor quality trees that will not meet the criteria for higher value products will be an important part of the fiber mix for our facility at Pine Bluff, thereby enabling a greater use of every tree.
-Access to this market will add to the economic value for land owners investing and continuing forest management in the Pine Bluff area.
+The tops, branches and smaller poor-quality trees that will not meet the criteria for higher value products is an important part of the fiber mix for our facility at Pine Bluff, thereby enabling a greater use of every tree.
+Access to this market will add to the economic value of forests for local landowners who have invested in the region and will encourage those landowners to continue forest management in the Pine Bluff area.

 Managed Forests Are Better for the Environment